Nghe-Thi-Thanh-Tam/squid-game/README.md

 This game has only 1 player and you use keyboard to make player move.
 	Press W to move up.
 	Press S to move down

-Try to guess and pick the safe position
+Try to guess and pick the tempered glass

-The game ends when the player take over the glass bridge
+The game ends when the player take over the glass bridge or pick the wrong glass panel

 **Unfinished features**
 :mute: SFX